This website is best viewed in a browser that supports web standards.

 Information Technology suggests the following mitigation steps for users who believe their computer has been infected with malware:

-To download the latest Windows Updates manually, either go directly to Downloads at http://www.microsoft.com/en-us/default.aspx and look for Windows Update or click on Control Panel on your Northwest notebook computer and then click on the Windows Update icon.
+To download the latest Windows Updates manually, either go directly to Downloads at http://www.microsoft.com/en-us/default.aspx and look for Windows Update or click on Control Panel on your Northwest-issued laptop computer and then click on the Windows Update icon.
 Then click on Check for Updates.

 Note: To use Safe Mode or Safe Mode with Networking to save important files or download a virus removal software program such as Malwarebtyes, do the following: Turn off your computer (either by use of the Start menu or by simply holding the power button down until your computer shuts down).
 Next, restart your computer and press the F8 key repeatedly until the Startup menu appears.
 Use your arrow keys to either select Safe Mode or Safe Mode with Networking and then press the Enter key.
 (Safe Mode with Networking will allow you to get on the Internet)